adam-cyclones/reactive-css-properties/README.md

 <center>
 <h1>Reactive CSS Properties</h1>
-<p>Drive business logic from your styling and styling from your business logic.
+<p>A tiny library to help drive business logic from your styling and styling from your business logic.
 With Reactive CSS Properties you can set css custom properties and react to changes in realtime from JavaScript</p>
 <a target="_blank" href="https://adam-cyclones.github.io/reactive-css-properties/">Website</a>
 <span>––</span>
 <a target="_blank" href="https://adam-cyclones.github.io/reactive-css-properties/">Report a bug</a>